Nanofus/leike/README.md

 # leike
-A simple clipboard expansion utility for Windows.
+A simple clipboard expansion utility for Windows, using Electron & AngularJS.
 Work in progress.